Facebook

 Is it better to save a tooth or extract?

-Not only are natural teeth stronger, but they also offer better functionality than prosthetics or crowns.
-Plus, your natural teeth will are more durable and easier to care for.
-When a tooth is extracted, it leaves behind a gap, even those back molars no one sees.
-But sometimes, removing a tooth really is the best option for your oral health.
-Circumstances under which an extraction might be necessary include advanced stages of periodontal disease or severe decay, malformations, impaction, or damage that renders a tooth unsalvageable.
+Not only are natural teeth strong, but they also provide better functionality than prosthetics or crowns.
+In addition, your natural teeth will be more durable and easy to take care.
+When a tooth is extracted, it leaves a difference behind, even no one sees the molar of those backs.
+But sometimes, removing a tooth is really the best option for your oral health.
+Circumstances that require an extraction include advanced periodontal disease or widespread decay, malformations, effects, or damage cases that make a tooth a non-transportable.

 Why do some dentists not do extractions?